 Chapter 11: When WHY Goes Fuzzy

-Simon Sinek here talks about examples of company who lost their WHY, either in a mishap -Volkswagen- or more seriously in their core values -Walmart-.
+Simon Sinek here talks about examples of a company who lost their WHY, either in a mishap -Volkswagen- or more seriously in their core values -Walmart-.

 Volkswagen for example literally means “car of the people” and its image has always been that of reliable cars for everyone, for the average citizens.
-And the most famous Volkswagen model was a hippy symbol of freedom and a simple life.
+And the most famous Volkswagen model was a hippy symbol of freedom and simple life.
 So when they introduced a super expensive model, that flew against their own WHY and sold nothing.